Nogamara/timezonebot-mastodon/README.md

 ./target/release/timezonebot
 ```

-It will ask for permission on the first run.
+It will ask for permission on the first run and write to `mastodon-data.toml`

+## todo

+  * the 0.1.x version of the `time` crate is 4 years old and later ones are incompatible

+## Changelog

+  * 2022-06: Archiving this because mammut hasn't been updated in ages and even the fork elefrens is abandonded.
+  * 2023-09: Unarchiving this because it works with mastodon-async.
+See TODO though

 ## stuff

-  * uses [mammut](https://crates.io/crate/mammut) for the heavy lifting
+  * uses [mastodon-async](https://crates.io/crate/mastodon-async) for the heavy lifting